LucasThuPingOne/Algo_Trade/README.md

 # Algo Trade Project in Python
-Write by Lucas Thu Ping One (thupingonelucas@gmail.com)
+Written by Lucas Thu Ping One (thupingonelucas@gmail.com)

 ## 📌 Project Overview
 This project aims to develop an automated trading algorithm based on a momentum strategy.
 The goal is to identify trading opportunities by leveraging market trends and price volatility.